yinxusen/deepword/tutorial.md

 popd
 ```

-You can also switch to DRRN model to train Zork.
+You can also switch to the DRRN model to train Zork.
 You need to create a new model
-dir since DRRN model is different with DQN model.
+dir since the DRRN model is different from the DQN model.

 ```bash
 MODEL_HOME="example-model-drrn"